goldroom/c-toxcore/docs/tox_handshake.md

 ### accept_crypto_connection() handshake case (Message 2 / Peer B)

+~~don't know when this gets called, coming somehow via new_friend_connections()~~
+AKE: This is the related section in the spec:
+AKE: "If there is no existing connection to the peer identified by the long term
+AKE: public key to set to 'Accepted', one will be created with that status."
+But there is also another function for this?!
-TODO don't know when this gets called, coming somehow via new_friend_connections() **TODO This function needs to be called by Peer B/receiver in order to calculate a ephemeral session keypair** Is this the case if a peer (Peer B) doesn't have a crypto conn for Peer (A) yet?
+**TODO This function needs to be called by Peer B/receiver in order to calculate a ephemeral session keypair** Is this the case if a peer (Peer B) doesn't have a crypto conn for Peer (A) yet?
 This also doesn't call handle_crypto_handshake() which is necessary in every case IIUC.